dang4213/ProgLang3/README.md

 Dan Gay and Elijah Abney

 ## Part 1
-  Our part one runs correctly or the given and our own test cases.
+  Our part one runs correctly for the given and our own test cases.
   It uses recursion to find all buttons and press them, only searching for the lowest ID button first.
 After, it will recursively search for the exit.